-Despite many frustrating years of limited good news, we are now liaising with various organisations, seeking to renovate the historic Mill Pond (off Glassmill Lane) and so to enhance its potential biodiversity & heritage assets.
+Despite many frustrating years of limited good news, we continued to work with various organisations, seeking to renovate the mill pond and so to enhance its potential biodiversity & heritage assets.
 We have been doing this in partnership with the following organizations:-

 - London Borough of Bromley (owners of the site)